Echinochloa crus-galli: Distribution and habitat

-Barnyard grass commonly occurs throughout tropical Asia and Africa in fields and along roadsides, ditches, along railway lines, and in disturbed areas such as gravel pits and dumps.
+Barnyard grass commonly occurs in Europe and throughout tropical Asia and Africa in fields and along roadsides, ditches, along railway lines, and in disturbed areas such as gravel pits and dumps.
 It also invades riverbanks and the shores of lakes and ponds.
 It occurs in all agricultural regions.
 This species is considered an invasive species in North America where it occurs throughout the continental United States.
 It is also found in southern Canada from British Columbia east to Newfoundland.
 It was first spotted in the Great Lakes region in 1843.